betaflight/betaflight.com/docs/wiki/guides/archive/GPS-Rescue-Mode.md

 - Unless stated otherwise, this documentation refers to the last stable release (currently BF4.0)
 - If you plan on using this as a failsafe method you should ABSOLUTELY enable sanity checks!

-# PREREQUISITE:

-Before configuring or testing GPS Rescue, you must calibrate the accelerometer and ensure that angle mode works properly.
-Set up the "ANGLE" flight mode and test in flight to ensure that the craft self-levels and behaves normally.
-If the craft does not properly level then recalibrate the accelerometer and test again.
-GPS Rescue uses angle mode so if this is not working properly GPS Rescue will be unable to recover the craft and may cause it to fly in the wrong direction.

-# Setting up GPS Rescue
+## Setting up GPS Rescue

 In order to set up GPS Rescue on your quad, it is highly recommended that you follow the complete setup procedure from scratch.
-This procedure is meant for practicing in a controlled environment and fully understanding the behaviour and limitations of GPS Rescue.
+This procedure is meant for practicing in a controlled environment and fully understanding the behavior and limitations of GPS Rescue.
 Using GPS Rescue out of the box (copying someone else's configuration) will diminish the chances of success.

 ### Go to the Betaflight Modes tab and add a switch for GPS Rescue Mode.
 Verify that the mode actually gets activated (of course no props).